 An executive resume may refer to two kinds of resumes that are used in specific job applications.
-They may be the same in terms of how they are called, but they totally differ in terms of the job positions where they are used especially with regard to the organizational structure.
+They may be the same in terms of how they are called, but they totally different in terms of the job positions where they are used especially with regard to the organizational structure.
 Different business entities and companies may refer to their executive employees on varying levels which makes the use of executive resumes require more precision in consideration to the executive job position that you are applying for.
+You may also see Resume Samples.

 Free Executive Resume Templates